 So far, the medical community has yet to determine a definitive cause of eczema.
-For some, it may occur due to a nutritional deficiency, while for others it may first arise due to an allergen.
+For some, it may occur due to a nutritional deficiency, while for others it may first arise due to an allergen or other irritant.
 Here are the widely-accepted causes of eczema:

 - Dry skin and sensitive skin that cracks